soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 You can:
 - Get a visual overview of the current investigation.
 - View a summary of the investigation timings.
-- Click a node in the visualization to view details for that node.
+- Select a node in the visualization to view details for that node.
-- Click a tab across the top to view details for that tab.
+- Select a tab across the top to view details for that tab.

 ### The investigation alerts page

-When you click the Alerts node or Alerts tab for an investigation, you go to a page that shows ALL alerts relevant to the investigation.
+When you select the **Alerts** node or tab for an investigation, you go to a page that shows ALL alerts relevant to the investigation.
 Details include the alert that triggered the investigation as well as other alerts, such as risky sign-in, mass download, etc., that are correlated to an investigation.
 From this page, a security analyst can also view additional details on the alerts themselves.

 ![AIR alerts page](media/air-investigationalertspage.png)

 You can:
 - Get a visual overview of the current triggering alert and any associated alerts.
-- Click an alert in the list to open a fly-out page that shows full alert details.
+- Select an alert in the list to open a fly-out page that shows full alert details.

 ### The investigation email messages page

-When you click the Email node or Email tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.
+When you select the **Email** node tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.

 Given the sheer volume of email that users in an organization send and receive, the process of
-- clustering email messages based on similar attributes from a message header, body, URL and attachment,
+- clustering email messages based on similar attributes from a message header, body, URL and attachment;
-- separating malicious email from the good email, and
+- separating malicious email from the good email; and
 - taking action on malicious email messages

 can take many hours.
 AIR now automates this process, saving your organization's security team time and effort.